 John Wilkinson was born in 1899, and baptised at Patterdale Church on 9th July 1899.
 He was the illegitimate son of Margaret Rebecca Wilkinson, daughter of John & Elizabeth Wilkinson who lived at Glencoin Farm Cottages.
 John's grandfather, Joseph Wilkinson, was head of Glencoin Farm and a man of some standing.
 We can only guess the reasons for what happened next but all we know for sure is that aged just 1, John Wilkinson was listed as a "boarder" with the Chapplow family in Dockray in the 1901 Census.
 The Chapplows had a long association with the Wilkinsons with several members of the family having worked on the farm.
 By 1911 John had been formally adopted by the Chapplows and was living with 82 year old John Chapplow, and his daughter Margaret (46) and grandson John Chapplow (24).
 We do not know anything about John's war service but we know he enlisted in The King's (Liverpool Regiment) as soon as he was old enough, and that sadly he died on the 28th September 1918.
 He is buried at Boisleux-St. Marc, in the Pas de Calais France.
 We know that there were several casualty clearing stations operating there in September 1918, and John's obituary in the Cumberland & Westmorland Herald stated simply that he had "died of wounds received in action", aged just 19.
 There is no mention made in the obituary about his mother, or his adopted family, although it does refer to an Uncle, Joseph Wilkinson, who was living at Beckstones.
 At least his mother (referred to as Rebecca) is commemorated on his Commonwealth War Graves Record.
 As well as his grave in Boisleux-St. Marc, John is listed on both the Matterdale and Patterdale War Memorials although not for some reason on the Glenridding Public Hall Roll of Honour.
-Perhaps the saddest part of this story is that on the 20th February 1922 the Commanding Officer of the Liverpool Regiment requested permission to dispose of John's medals, as no next of kin could be found.
-Likewise his army pension was never issued as no next of kin could be found - despite his Uncle Joseph and family living at Beckstones and then Deepdale.
-One of John's cousins was still living in Patterdale until he died in 1968.
+Perhaps the saddest part of this story is that on the 20th February 1922 the CO of the Liverpool Regiment requested permission to dispose of John's medals, as no next of kin could be found - despite his Uncle Joseph and family living at Beckstones and then Deepdale.
+In 2021 John's "Death Penny" was discovered at the bottom of Deepdale Beck by Jimmy Brown - perhaps dropped there 100 years before by John's Uncle Joseph or one of his children who farmed at Deepdale.